Watercolor Painting: The Soft Art of Coming Back to Yourself

 Watching paint dry teaches you that not everything needs to be urgent.

-That healing doesn’t always arrive with trumpets, sometimes it creeps in on a damp brush, dissolving into a soft line across your heart.
+Slowness has its own sacred pulse.
+Healing doesn’t always arrive with trumpets, sometimes it creeps in on a damp brush, dissolving into a soft line across your heart.

+Watercolor painting is about mercy.
+So if you’re tired or lost, come here.
 If your hands shake and your heart aches, come here.

-It reminds you that you were whole all along.
+Watercolor won’t fix you, it’ll just remind you that you were whole all along.

 Read all about “Flow” state and how it helps you heal here.